Shannon Sharpe

-Shannon Sharpe (born June 26, 1968) is an American former professional football player who was a tight end in the National Football League (NFL) for 14 seasons, primarily with the Denver Broncos.
-Regarded as one of the greatest tight ends of all time, he ranks third in tight end receptions, receiving yards, and receiving touchdowns.
-He was also the first NFL tight end to amass over 10,000 receiving yards.
-He is the younger brother of former wide receiver Sterling Sharpe.
+Shannon Sharpe (born June 26, 1968) is an American former professional football tight end who played in the National Football League (NFL) for 14 seasons, primarily with the Denver Broncos.
+He is considered one of the greatest tight ends of all time.

-Sharpe played college football at Savannah State and was selected by the Broncos in the seventh round of the 1990 NFL Draft.
+Sharpe played college football for the Savannah State Tigers and was selected by the Broncos in the seventh round of the 1990 NFL draft.
 During his 12 non-consecutive seasons with Denver, he was selected to seven consecutive Pro Bowls and four first-team All-Pros, and won two consecutive Super Bowl titles.
-In between his Broncos tenures, Sharpe was a member of Baltimore Ravens for two seasons, with whom he received an eighth Pro Bowl selection and won a third Super Bowl title.
-Sharpe retired as the NFL leader in receptions, receiving yards, and receiving touchdowns by a tight end.
-Following his retirement, Sharpe appeared as an analyst for The NFL Today on CBS Sports and co-hosts Skip and Shannon: Undisputed on Fox Sports 1 with Skip Bayless since 2016.
+In between his Broncos tenure, Sharpe was a member of Baltimore Ravens for two seasons, receiving an eighth Pro Bowl selection and winning a third Super Bowl title.
+The first NFL tight end to amass over 10,000 receiving yards, Sharpe retired as the NFL leader in tight end receptions, receiving yards, and receiving touchdowns.
 He was inducted to the Pro Football Hall of Fame in 2011.

+Following his retirement, Sharpe appeared as an analyst for The NFL Today on CBS Sports and co-hosted Skip and Shannon: Undisputed on Fox Sports 1 with Skip Bayless from 2016 to 2023.
+In the 2020s, Sharpe also became a prominent figure in the sports podcast space, hosting Club Shay Shay and Nightcap.
+After departing Undisputed in 2023, Sharpe joined ESPN and was a weekly analyst on First Take until 2025.

 Early life and education

-Sharpe, the younger brother of former NFL star wide receiver Sterling Sharpe, grew up in Glennville, Georgia, where he was an all-state player in three sports at Glennville High School.
+Sharpe, the younger brother of Hall of Fame NFL star wide receiver Sterling Sharpe, grew up in Glennville, Georgia, where he was an all-state player in three sports at Glennville High School.
 He once joked, "We were so poor, a robber once broke into our house and we ended up robbing the robber."
 He commented, "I was a terrible student.
 I didn't graduate magna cum laude, I graduated 'Thank you, Lawdy!'"
-At Savannah State, he played football and basketball, and also competed in track and field.
+At Savannah State University, he played football and basketball, and also competed in track and field.
 In track, he competed in jumping and throwing events.

 Sharpe was a three-time All-Southern Intercollegiate Athletic Conference selection from 1987 to 1989 and the SIAC Player of the Year in 1987.
 He was also selected as a Kodak Division II All-American in 1989.
 He led the Tigers' football team to their best records in the program's history: 7–3 in 1988 and 8–1 in 1989.
 As a senior, Sharpe caught 61 passes for 1,312 yards and 18 touchdowns, including three games with more than 200 yards.
 Sharpe finished his college career with 192 receptions for 3,744 yards and 40 touchdowns.
 He was inducted into the Division II Football Hall of Fame in 2009, Savannah State's athletic Hall of Fame in 2010, and the Black College Football Hall of Fame in 2013.
+In addition, Savannah State University also retired Sharpe's No. 2 jersey.